kadimi/bootswatch/README.md

 ## Build

-The build script, among many other things, deletes unused files and generates the installable themeqa file **bootswatch.zip**, you can run it manually with:
+The build script, among many other things, deletes unused files and generates the installable theme file **bootswatch.zip**, the build command is:

 ```bash
 php -f build/build.php